 How panel radiators work

 When buying a standard radiator, you usually get a choice of ‘single panel’ or ‘double panel’ radiators.
-If you look at the diagram on the left, you can clearly see both of these types illustrated.
+If you look at the diagram above, you can clearly see both of these types illustrated.
 The ‘panel’ is the long wall of metal also known as a ‘tank’.
 It is these tanks that are filled with water and increase in temperature to emit heat around your room.
 The longer the panel, the more surface area there is for the radiator to emit heat.
 Therefore, a radiator with a double panel of the same dimensions as a single panel radiator will give off more heat, as the total surface area is greater.
-(N.B.
-Heat output is measured in British Thermal Units (BTUs) or Watts, and any reputable radiator retailer will display these figures on their website to enable you to accurately compare heat output of different types of radiators).

 When buying single and double panel radiators (with or without convector fins), you often also get the option of ‘round top’ (a.k.a. roll top) or ‘compact’ radiators.
 The main difference is purely aesthetic, with the compact radiators having a grill across the top and panels along the sides to obscure the view of the convector fins.
 Round top radiators do not have the grills or additional panelling and the final decision is purely down to personal preference.